kevbuh/froog/README.md

 - ```def __init__(self, data)```:

   - Tensor takes in one param, which is the data.
-Since froog has a numpy backend, the input data into tensors has to be a numpy array.
+Since ```froog``` has a NumPy backend, the input data into tensors has to be a NumPy array.
   - Tensor has a ```self.data``` state that it holds. this contains the data inside of the tensor.
   - In addition, it has ```self.grad```. this is to hold what the gradients of the tensor is.

-  - Lastly, it has ```self._ctx```. theser are the internal vairables used for autograd graph construction. put more simply, this is where the backward gradient computations are saved.
+  - Lastly, it has ```self._ctx```.
+These are the internal variables used for autograd graph construction.
+This is where the backward gradient computations are saved.

 *Properties*